 We are subject to margin tax in the state of Texas pursuant to a tax sharing agreement with Diamondback, as discussed further in Note 10-Income Taxes of our consolidated financial statements included elsewhere in the Annual Report.
-In addition to the 2018 tax year, our 2015 through 2017 tax years, during which we were treated as a pass-through entity for federal income tax purposes, remain open to examination by tax authorities.
-As of December 31, 2018 and December 31, 2017, we had no unrecognized tax benefits that would have a material impact on the effective tax rate.
+In addition to the 2019 and 2018 tax years, our 2016 and 2017 tax years, during which we were treated as a pass-through entity for federal income tax purposes, remain open to examination by tax authorities.
+As of December 31, 2019 and 2018, we had no unrecognized tax benefits that would have a material impact on the effective tax rate.
 We are continuing our practice of recognizing interest and penalties related to income tax matters as interest expense and general and administrative expenses, respectively.
-During the years ended December 31, 2018, 2017 and 2016, there was no interest or penalties associated with uncertain tax positions recognized in our consolidated financial statements.
+During the years ended December 31, 2019 and 2018, there was no interest or penalties associated with uncertain tax positions recognized in our consolidated financial statements.